The Dr Sarno Back Pain Relief Method,

 But thinking that you have to actually stop thinking to benefit from meditation gets WAY ahead of the game and can actually be VERY counter-productive.
 The act of attempting to “stop thinking” usually produces more thinking, even if at a more subtle level. … But that’s a discussion for another time and place.

-Please see an early draft of my thoughts on and quotes from experts on:
+Please See This Link ( on this website ) to an early draft of my thoughts on and quotes from experts on:

 The Nature of Thought, Mindfulness & Meditation.

-.2.)
+2.)
 The 2nd Critical Point is, the Dr. Sarno Back Pain Relief Method (and for many other parts of the body) had and has a very high success rate (the statistics vary depending on how each study was done).
-Yet the Dr Sarno Method clearly stated he had specific criteria for choosing his patients, much as how surgeons decide which patients they’ll accept for surgery.
+Yet, in the Dr. Sarno Method, he clearly stated he had specific criteria for choosing his patients, much as how surgeons decide which patients they’ll accept for surgery.

-If a potential patient, in the initial interview, was NOT amenable to Dr. Sarno’s assessment that TMS (Tension Myoneural Syndrome, also known as tension myositis syndrome) caused by repressed emotional stress was a possible cause of their pain, he did not take them as a patient.
+Like MOST surgeons and physicians, if a potential patient, in the initial interview, was NOT amenable to Dr. Sarno’s assessment that TMS ( Tension Myoneural Syndrome, formerly known as tension myositis syndrome ) caused by repressed emotional stress was a possible cause of their pain, he did not take them as a patient.

-While it is certainly possible that many potentially successful patients “slipped through the cracks” and did not receive treatment from Sarno, it is also possible that enough people are reasonably self-aware enough to have some sense of whether repressed emotional experience was really their issue or not.
+While it is certainly possible that many potentially successful patients “slipped through the cracks” and did not receive treatment from Dr. Sarno, it is also possible that enough people are reasonably self-aware enough to have some sense of whether repressed emotional experience was really their issue or not.
+That is, even if that repression is in the unconscious part of their minds.

 So to a degree, his patients were self-selecting based on how they answered the question as to whether they thought TMS was a possible cause of their pain.
-(The fact that Sarno was employed by prestigious medical institutions probably helped his credibility quite a lot.)
+The fact that Dr. Sarno was employed by prestigious medical institutions probably helped his credibility quite a lot.
+So some Patients who might otherwise be skeptical might have been more trusting of DR. Sarno’s assessment, even if they were not really sure.

 Therefore, it is certainly possible that Dr. Sarno’s high success rate included the factor that his protocols were reasonably efficient at filtering out people whose pain issues were NOT likely caused by repressed emotion.
-OR, that the patient might be too stubborn to perform the processes Sarno taught.
-This filtering would, of course, be a good thing as far as his results for a particular patient’s success were concerned.
+OR, that the patient might be too stubborn to perform the processes Dr. Sarno taught.
+This filtering would, of course, be a good thing as far as his results for a particular patient’s success were concerned, as well as the overall statistics.

 Yes, there are some people who are under so much repression of their feelings, and quite defensive about it (which itself increases the repressed emotional load) that they cannot even acknowledge the possibility.
 Yet in such subjective matters, we need to trust the Client or Patient to at least some degree, even if that result is not 100% reliable.

-That we know of, there is no reliably objective test for such subjective phenomena as repressed thoughts, feelings, and emotions.
+There is no reliably objective test that we know of for such subjective phenomena as repressed thoughts, feelings, and emotions.

 Although there are some people out there who have a gift for spotting such things in other human beings.
 Some of them are Therapists and a few are Physicians … if you can find them.

-And obviously, this leads to a discussion and analysis of when is it appropriate for a client or patient to pursue such modalities as Sarno’s work versus other therapies such as soft tissue (medical massage or structural bodywork) or metabolic therapies. … Given that Sarno’s work is about as non-invasive as you can get and very “low-tech,” it would seem like a good place to start for many, if not most, people.
+And obviously, this leads to a discussion and analysis of when is it appropriate for a client or patient to pursue such modalities as Sarno’s work versus other therapies such as soft tissue (medical massage, structural bodywork, or yoga therapy) or metabolic therapies. … Given that Sarno’s work is about as non-invasive as you can get and very “low-tech,” it would seem like a good place to start for many, if not most, people.

-However, while a lot of people get he desired result just by reading his books, some people take a LONG time to get the results.
+However, while a lot of people get the desired result just by reading his books ( !!! ), some people take a LONG time to get the results.

 “I know that to people who listen to this conversation, they’re saying ‘Oh gee, this must be a placebo, this sounds like a cult or something.’
 This is just – when you read this book, there is such medical evidence supporting Dr. John Sarno that I just – I guess I kind of feel like wow, this guy could really save the world.”